saildot4k/wLaunchELF_ALL/README.md

 - Dual hdd support
 - multi-usb support
 - HDD Manager can inject APA partition headers from header files on `usb:`, `mmce0:`, `mmce1:`, or `udpfs:` for HDD-OSD icons/launch metadata
-- All drivers besides core lazy loading for faster boot and support of everything
+- All drivers besides core lazy loading for faster boot and support of all devices.
 - Create and Extract PSU options so user knows what will happen
 - Extra file extensions for Text Editor ShortCuts
 - Timestamp manipulation feature to fix the date of any memory card folder containing any icon-based exploit _(\*tuna)_